 This national parks in Eastern US guide will give you the best tips on things to do, where to camp or stay, where you can grab a great bite to eat as you discover the East Coast, and more.
 For an easy view, an East Coast national parks map has been included below for your convenience.

-Using the map of United States, you can explore all the east coast national parks.
+A map of United States.
+Use the map to explore all the national parks.

 Acadia National Park, lovingly referred to as The Crown Jewel of the North Atlantic Coast, can be found in the gorgeous state of Maine.

 The park sees over 3 million visitors throughout the year and is ranked in the top 10 most popular national parks in the whole of the United States.

 What are the best things to do in Acadia National Park?